What Are Malaysian People Like?

 Nasi Lemak can be eaten three times a day, just like Nasi Kandar and Chicken Rice Meals.

-Your Malaysian buddy may be a “Rice Barrel” since white Rice is a Malaysian staple food.
+Your Malaysian buddy may be a “Rice Barrel” since white Rice is a Malaysian staple.

 We can have it for breakfast, lunch, dinner, and supper.